wickljas/PES_Board/README.md

     TODO: General:
     - document how to use PlatformIO
     - document how to use Putty
-    - add Python evaluation files for IR sensor calibration
+    - add python evaluation files for IR sensor calibration
-    - revisit and clean up sd card writer stuff
-    - create sd card example
+    - add python evaluation files for binary files
     - create serial stream example
     - include serial stream python version (in addition to matlab version)
     - in DCMotor.cpp PERFORM_GPA_MEAS and PERFORM_CHIRP_MEAS should be tested with the latest updates, here features like serial_pipe and serialStream could be introduced